OCA/event/partner_event/README.rst

 It also includes:

-* Search partners by their event registrations.
+* Search partners by their event attendees.
-* Search partners by number of events registered.
+* Search partners by number of events attendees.
 * Search partners by number of events attended.
 * Partner column is visible on registration one2many list inside the event.
 * Action in partner tree view 'More' button, to register several partners